Linus-Mussmaecher/rucola/README.md

    If the move causes the file to fall under the rules of your `.gitignore` file (if present), the note will be removed from the index.
  - Edit the note in your configured text editor (such as a terminal based editor like vim or helix, or even obsidian).
    The used editor can be configured in the config file, if none is given, rucola defaults to your systems `$EDITOR` variable.
- - Reload the vault from the disk, in case you have made external changes.
    When opening a note as described in the previous point, rucola will automatically reload that (and only that note), so this feature should not be neccessary to often.
  - View the currently selected notes HTML representation in an external viewer.